This post may contain affiliate links. Please see disclosure policy here.

 - Prepare filling while yeast is proofing (see below)

-- Add flour, salt and eggs into stand mixer.
+- Add flour, salt and eggs into stand mixer using a dough hook attachment.
 Pour in proofed yeast mixture.
 Knead for 5-10 minutes or until dough is soft and smooth.

-- Mix together melted butter, brown sugar, sugar and cinnamon until it resembles damp sand.
+- Stir together melted butter, brown sugar, sugar and cinnamon until it resembles damp sand.

 - Roll out dough on a lightly floured surface into a triangle about 6 x 9 inches.

-- Roll up dough starting with the long end.
+- Roll up dough starting with the long side.
 Place seam on bottom.

 - Slide the thread under the dough to the middle of the roll.
 Pull the threads up, cross them over and then pull apart on the threads so it slices evenly through the dough.
 Cut each half into 2-3 rolls.

 - Place rolls on a greased baking pan.
-I use this 9 x 7 baking pan for all my small batch cooking.
+I use this 9 x 7 baking dish for all my small batch cooking.

 - Let rise for 15 minutes.